InklingSplasher/2048/README.md

 * Darkmode
 * Score & Saved Highscore
 * Easily programmed to understand easily.
+* Cheat- / Easy-Mode

 ## Installing
 ### With Processing installed:
 Just download the archive, extract, open the main/main.pde with Processing and install the Sound library under "Add tools".
 ### Without Processing installed:
+#### Latest Release:
 Download the latest software from the releases page corresponding to your OS and just run the executable.
+#### Latest (Unstable) Build:
+Go into the [Actions](https://github.com/InklingSplasher/2048/actions/workflows/build-and-export.yml) tab, go to the latest run and download your corresponding artifact (Linux/Windows).

 ## How to Play
+### Playing
 The goal of 2048 is to merge same powers of 2 to higher and higher numbers until you are able to merge 2 numbers into 2048.
 You can move all numbers to how far they can go by using the arrow keys, WASD or just clicking the mouse at N E S W.
 The game is over when the 4\*4 tile is full and no number can move any further.
+### Cheat Mode
+The Cheat Mode is like an easy mode for just trying out the game.
+Your highscore won't be saved and you are able to click on specific tiles to delete the numbers in them for an always-ongoing game.

 ## To-Do
 Sorted from top (important) to bottom (not/less important)